cbillowes/curious-programmer-helium/content/posts/2019/2019-01-14-using-the-tar-command-in-linux.md

 * **C | --directory**: change to directory
 * **f | --file**: specifies the file of the archive you want to extract. *(This must always be the last flag as it precedes the filename in the command)*

+### Extracting specific files

+You don't have to extract the entire file.
+If you have a `tar` file but are only interested in a few files then grab them out of the tar file:

+1. List the contents of the tar file `bash±tar -ztvf archive.tar.gz | grep filename` and look for the file name(s) you are interested in.

+2. Extract the file `bash±tar -zxvf archive.tar.gz ./awesome.clj` or directory
+  `bash±tar --extract --file=archive.tar.gz src`

+### Extracting wildcards

+If you can't use a rigid file name or directory then you can use wildcards (globbing patterns) `bash±tar -xf archive.tar --wildcards --no-anchored "*.clj"`

+`--wildcards` tells `tar` to accept globbing patterns while `--no-anchored` tells it that the pattern applies to the member names after any / delimiter.

 ## Comparing against the file system